epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-12-haskell-loop-with-map.markdown

 ### Preface

-I always thought that learning Haskell could hurt my brain, and cause brain damage.
+I used to think that learning Haskell could hurt my brain, and cause brain damage.
 Such as the scary myth of no loop in Haskell.
 It is partially true, iteration is enough to mimic loop,